Kosev-Lex/PolarityStatementApp-python-version-1-/polarity-statement-explorer/README.md

 # Polarity Statement Explorer

-This is an interactive educational tool, created to demonstrate the concept of polarity statements; a term I created - see my website for more information.
+This is an interactive educational tool, developed to demonstrate the concept of polarity statements; a term I created - see my website for more information.
 It operates via a GUI interface to allow the user to investigate polarity statements across numerous contexts and in varying degrees of complexity.
 It shows how two opposing camps can affirm the truth of the same